sumup/sumup-android-tap-to-pay/README.md

 The list of possible events:

+- `CardRequested` - the SDK is trying to detect a card, waiting for the cardholder to tap/present their card.
+- `CardPresented` - a card is detected.
+- `CVMRequested` - a CVM (Cardholder Verification Method) is requested.
+This event is fired when the card is detected and the SDK is waiting for the cardholder to enter the PIN.
+- `CVMPresented` - a CVM was entered by the cardholder.
+This event is fired upon completion of the CVM regardless if it was successful or not.
-- `TransactionDone(val paymentOutput: PaymentOutput)` - in case of a completed transaction where `PaymentOutput` param is:
+- `TransactionDone(val paymentOutput: PaymentOutput)` - transaction was completed. `PaymentOutput` param is:
   ```kotlin
   data class PaymentOutput(
       val txCode: String,
       val serverTransactionId: String
   )
   ```

-- `TransactionFailed(val paymentOutput: PaymentOutput?)` - in case of a failed transaction for several reasons, like backend error, card reader error, and so on.
+- `TransactionFailed(val paymentOutput: PaymentOutput?)` - transaction failed.
+It might happen due to many reasons, like backend error, card reader error, and so on.
-- `TransactionCanceled(val paymentOutput: PaymentOutput?)` - in case of a canceled transaction by the user.
+- `TransactionCanceled(val paymentOutput: PaymentOutput?)` - transaction was cancelled by the user.
-- `TransactionResultUnknown(val paymentOutput: PaymentOutput?)` - in case of an unknown transaction result.
-For example, if we send to BE all requred data but didn't receive any response for any reason.
+- `TransactionResultUnknown(val paymentOutput: PaymentOutput?)` - transaction result is unknown.
+This might happen on remote calls, when there is no response due to timeout.
-- `PaymentFlowClosedSuccessfully(val paymentOutput: PaymentOutput?, val shouldDisplayReceipt: Boolean)` - after a successful transaction, users see the successful screen with two buttons: Send receipt and Done.
+- `PaymentFlowClosedSuccessfully(val paymentOutput: PaymentOutput?, val shouldDisplayReceipt: Boolean)` - after a successful transaction, users see the successful screen with two buttons: **Send receipt** and **Done**.
 Once the user clicks on any button, the screen closes and fires the `PaymentClosed` event.

 The function can also return `Result.Failure` with one exception from the list of exceptions mentioned [here](#Exceptions).